howardad/fvtt-docker/README.md

 # fvtt-docker

-This repo provides an easy way to dockerize multiple instances of Foundry Virtual Tabletop using Traefik and Portainer.
+This repo provides an easy way to run multiple instances of Foundry Virtual Tabletop using Docker, Traefik and Portainer.

+Docker is a container system that is used to deploy the services and Foundry instances running on your server.
+Each Docker container runs a single service in isolation from the other containers running on your server.

+Traefik is a reverse-proxy service that can take incoming requests to your server and route them to the correct backend.
+In this case, one or more subdomains can be configured to point at your server (e.g. `foundry-prod.myserver.com` and `foundry-dev.myserver.com`), and Traefik figures out which Foundry instance to connect you to based on the subdomain used.

+Portainer is a container management system that makes it easier to monitor, configure and manage the Docker containers deployed on your server.

 Inspired by this guide: https://benprice.dev/posts/fvtt-docker-tutorial/ Using Felddy's Foundry image: https://github.com/felddy/foundryvtt-docker